Published on Jul 03, 2019 and last reviewed on Jun 30, 2020 - 5 min read

 Atherosclerosis - A condition where fat or plaque builds up inside the arteries.

 Lymphoma - A type of cancer that originates in the lymphocytes.

 Carpal tunnel syndrome - Otherwise called median nerve compression, results in pain and numbness in the hand and arm.

 Cervical myelopathy - It is a degenerative condition that results from compression of the spinal cord.

 Depression and anxiety.

-Diagnosis of RA needs a lot of blood test and imaging.
+Diagnosis of RA needs a lot of blood tests and imaging.
 If you have symptoms of RA, consult a rheumatologist.
 The doctor will ask you about the symptoms you are having and will conduct a few physical examinations.
-The doctor will look for redness, tenderness, and warm in the affected joint.
+The doctor will look for redness, tenderness, and warmth in the affected joint.
 To rule out all other causes and to check the damages done to your bones, he or she might order some blood and other tests.